AdobeDocs/experience-manager-cloud-service.en/help/forms/integrate-form-to-marketo-engage.md

 ## FAQs

 **Q: Can you change the submit action for forms configured to connect with the Marketo Engage schema?**
 **A:** By default, the **Submit to Marketo** action is selected when a form is configured to connect with the Marketo Engage schema.
-However, you can change the submit action for these forms if needed.
+However, you can change the submit action for the forms if needed.

 **Q: What happens when you change the connector of the form?**
 **A:** If you change the connector of the form, the existing bindings become invalid.